joshbruce/fourth-earth-raw/public/content.md

 Implementation:

 1. Success is achieved by rolling a 1 on at least 1 die in the dice pool (see "Dice pool" section).
-2. Difficulty levels range from 0 to infinity with an inner range of 1 through 7; doubling the level results in the number of sides for the dice in the pool (if using a random number generator, this is the upper limit of the range).
+2. Difficulty levels range from 0 to infinity; where 0 is an automatic success and infinity is strictly impossible.
+3. Difficulty levels have an inner range of 1 through 7; doubling the level number results in the sides of dice in the pool (or the upper limit of the range).
-3. Players should be able to randomly select 1 unique item from a set of otherwise similar items in groups of 2, 4, 6, 8, 10, or 12.
+4. Players should be able to create groups of 2, 4, 6, 8, 10, or 12 similar items and randomly select at least 1 unique item.
-4. Difficulty 7 doesn’t have a standard die associated; therefore, it is impossible unless reduced by at least 1.
+5. Difficulty 7 is impossible unless reduced as it has no associated standard die.

 There are four standard ways to refer to difficulty: